rn4sh/tmxathon/README.md

   *mvn clean package -Popenshift -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith*</br>
   *oc start-build coolstore --from-file $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/monolith/deployments/ROOT.war --follow*</br>

-Criteria 3: Break one Monolith Service: Create a new Microservice Application using [Quarkus](https://quarkus.io/)
+Criteria 3: Start Breaking your Monolith: Create a new Microservice Application using [Quarkus](https://quarkus.io/)
 =====
-For this challenge, you need to implement the *Inventory* project in Quarkus to make it Serverless ready.
+For this challenge, you need to implement the *Inventory* project in Quarkus to make it Cloud-native and Serverless ready.
 You can find the scaffold under the */inventory* folder in your application.
 Note that you will find 2 classes defined, but not implemented: *Inventory.java* and *InventoryResource.java* </br>
 ![image](https://user-images.githubusercontent.com/40291650/136110070-4864704c-0187-449b-91f5-0a569432e95e.png)

-To save you implementation time, you can find the completed *Inventory.java* and *InventoryResource.java* under this repo's [/inventory](https://github.com/rn4sh/tmxathon/tree/main/inventory) folder - Make sure you understand their business logic</br>
+To save you some implementation time, you can find the completed *Inventory.java* and *InventoryResource.java* under this repo's [/inventory](https://github.com/rn4sh/tmxathon/tree/main/inventory) folder - Make sure you understand their business logic</br>

-You can also populate the Database with values using the scropt in your *src/main/resources/import.sql* so we can run some tests- You can find  sample data under this repo's [import.sql](https://raw.githubusercontent.com/rn4sh/tmxathon/main/inventory/import.sql) (just add the statements to your file)</br>
+You can also populate the Database with values using the script in your *src/main/resources/import.sql* so we can run some tests- You can find sample data under this repo's [import.sql](https://raw.githubusercontent.com/rn4sh/tmxathon/main/inventory/import.sql) (just add the statements to your sql file)</br>

 Install the Quarkus plugins to your CodeReady Workspace using the CLI:</br>
 *mvn -q quarkus:add-extension -Dextensions="hibernate-orm-panache, jdbc-h2, smallrye-health" -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/inventory*</br>